Abolish the Drug War Coalition Demands End to 50 Years of Failed Policies

 Justice Demanded

-“Because you waged this war on us, you owe us reparations!” he said.
+“Because you waged this war on us, you owe us reparations!”
+Boyer exclaimed to a cheering crowd.

-“We need you to contact Sweeney and Coughlin and the Governor’s office.
-Tell them to abolish the drug war and stop supporting corrupt cops,” he said.
+“We need you to contact Sweeney and Coughlin, and the Governor’s office.
+Tell them to abolish the drug war and stop supporting corrupt cops,” he added.